7 Lawyer Cover Letter Templates That Win Legal Jobs in 2026 (Proven by 6M+ Users)

 |---|---|---|

 | Bar Status | Which state bar(s)?
 When did you pass?
-This is a hard filter. | Mention in first 2 lines |
+This is a hard filter — no bar mention = instant reject. | Mention in first 2 lines |

-| Practice Area Match | Litigation, corporate, IP, real estate — name it exactly | Exact practice area from the job posting |
+| Practice Area Match | Litigation, corporate, IP, real estate — name it exactly as the job posting does | Exact practice area from the JD |

 | Tangible Wins | Did you win motions?
 Close deals?
-Draft key contracts? | At least one specific case or deal outcome |
+Draft key contracts?
+Be specific. | At least one case or deal outcome with numbers |

 Template #1: Associate Attorney (Litigation)